 Not only Lenny, but Squiggy too.
 All right?
 Or I walk in with the O’Brien twins from South Boston and say, ‘Hey, you’ve got to marry me, because you’re allowing gays to get married.’

-In a broken political system where most elected Democrats are too timid to criticize Israel or defend the shrinking welfare state, the Republicans can run wild with hyperbole; their choir loves this stuff – for more reasons than they may suspect.
+In a broken political system where most elected Democrats are too timid to criticize Israel, stand up for real gun control or defend the shrinking welfare state, the Republicans can run wild with hyperbole; their choir loves this stuff – for more reasons than they may suspect.

 Remember Anita Bryant?
 “If gays are granted rights, next we’ll have to give rights to prostitutes and to people who sleep with St. Bernards and to nail biters.”
 Even non-politician celebrities get involved.
 Actor Jeremy Irons regrets that same-sex marriage will lead to “fathers marrying sons.”